EWall25/swervepy/README.md

 import swervelib
 ```

+## Design Philosophy
+Swerve drivetrains are made up of any number of swerve modules, and swerve modules can be made from different motors and
+sensors.
+There are a nearly infinite number of configurations, so the library backing the drivetrain must be
+infinitely configurable.

+All swerve modules can drive and rotate a wheel, so **swervelib** defines an abstract `SwerveModule`
+with those functions.
+And, because the basic functionality of all drivetrains is similar (move forward, back, left, right, etc.),
+**swervelib** also provides a concrete `SwerveDrive` class.

+Users may implement `SwerveModule` to define _how_ the swerve module drives and rotates.
+For example, **swervelib** includes a
+`CoaxialSwerveModule` (the most common kind), in which one motor drives a wheel, and another turns it.

+Each drivetrain and module is made up of a number of **components**.
+A **component** is any actuator or sensor with one
+defined purpose, such as a drive motor, turning motor, or azimuth encoder.
+Gyros and even swerve modules are **components**
+that comprise a drive base.

+**swervelib** defines abstract **components** for the user to implement.
+For example, `swervelib.abstract.motor`
+contains `CoaxialDriveComponent`.
+This **component** can follow a velocity and report its velocity.
+In `swervelib.impl.motor`,
+you will find an implementation of `CoaxialDriveComponent` called `Falcon500CoaxialDriveComponent`.
+This implementation
+defines how a Falcon 500 should fulfill the purpose of a `CoaxialDriveComponent`.
+If the user has, for example, a NEO they
+want to use as a drive motor, they can implement it in the same way as **swervelib** implements the Falcon 500.

+Then, the user may create a `CoaxialSwerveModule` (or any other implementation of `SwerveModule`) by passing in a
+drive and azimuth component.
+These components can be changed out like mechanical parts, accelerating
+development.

 ## Building a Drive Base
 Let's build a swerve drivetrain.
 For this example, we'll use SDS Mk4i modules running Falcon 500s.